datacamp/funneljoin/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 [![Travis-CI Build Status](https://travis-ci.org/datacamp/funneljoin.svg?branch=master)](https://travis-ci.org/datacamp/funneljoin)

-**Disclaimer**: funneljoin is still in active development.
-While we are frequently using it at DataCamp, there are still some bugs, especially with remote tables.
+**Disclaimer**: funneljoin is still in development.
+While we are frequently using it at DataCamp, there might be some bugs, especially with remote tables.
 If you can, we recommend pulling your data to work with locally.
-And **do not** do multiple funnel joins in a row remotely (it's fine locally).
+And **do not** do multiple funnel joins in a row remotely; you will get an error (it's fine locally).

 Overview
 ========